manikbhandari/cnn-text-classification/README.md

 Expected accuracy is 85.5\% on [this](http://phontron.com/data/topicclass-v1.tar.gz) dataset.

 ### Requirements
-Please install the requirements file provided in the repo using anaconda.
+Please install the requirements file provided in the repo.